graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-When an input object requires exactly one field, exactly one field must be supplied and that field may not be null.
+When an input object requires exactly one field, exactly one field must be supplied and that field must not be null.

 ## Directives